This Winter has been nothing but rain, rain, and more rain...

-I am so jealous of every equestrian that has access to a covered or indoor riding facility.
-Our grounds are so saturated here in North Carolina that our fields and arena are barely drained before the next storm rolls in.
+I am so jealous of equestrians who have access to a mud-free, indoor riding facility.
+The grounds are so saturated here in North Carolina that our fields and arena are barely drained before the next storm rolls in.
 To me, nothing looks more dreary than a blanketed horse, standing in a mud pit, under a grey sky.
-Just typing that sentence evokes the image in my mind and I immediately feel cold, wet and kind of sad!
+Just typing that sentence evokes the image in my mind and I immediately feel cold, wet, and kind of sad!

-These panels are a great do-it-yourself and do not require special tools or equipment.
+These panels are a great do-it-yourself project and do not require any special tools or equipment for installations.
 There’s also no need to excavate or create a compacted gravel layer underneath prior to laying the panels; you just place them down.
-Further, RAMM’s mud management panels are the only product that you can install over existing muddy ground.
-I feel like I may need to get some for my own back yard!
+Furthermore, RAMM’s mud management panels are the only product that you can install over existing muddy ground.

 Looking at the pictures, it is impossible to deny that areas with RAMM’s mud management panels are aesthetically more pleasing than areas without.
-However, other factors to consider are how much money you will save long term in vet bills (twists/sprains), farrier bills (where’s that shoe?) and even lost bell boots (I am on my 3rd pair in 3 months)!
+However, other factors to consider are how much money you will save long-term in vet bills (twists/sprains), farrier bills (where’s that shoe?) and even lost bell boots (I am on my 3rd pair in 3 months)!